BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Mrs. George beautifully conveys her love of nature.
 She employs descriptive detail of a profundity that must well up from an equal depth of personal rapture.
-TODO: remove this line?
-As I remember her descriptions: leaves, weather and seasons, the textures of various parts of trees (bark, interior, etc.), and much more.
 </p>

 <p>